Mobile Game Review: Hyper Heroes

 Meanwhile, the music in the game is one of the oddest mismatches I’ve ever heard in my life!
 It sounds as if there’s a wedding going on nonstop.
 It starts off with what sounds like the typical instrumental of a ceremony, usually once the couple has gotten hitched.
 Truly, one of the oddest experiences in a video game.

 Warning: Before we finish this article off, a lot of people have commented about how the characters are just copied from other games.
 Of course, the characters are incredibly like characters from other games – This cannot be disputed.
 What’s interesting is that it’s not limited to just one game, or one geeky franchise.
 I’ll let you determine what you think about the character copying in the comments below.
-Personally, because they’re not
+Personally, I find them quite enjoyable.
+Highly amusing!

 When I first picked up Hyper Heroes, I got fed up by chapter 1 level 2, which is incredibly early on.
 I didn’t give it much of a chance, as I found the tutorial quite infuriating – It was forcing me to play the game by doing what it tells me, which really doesn’t sit with me.
 I prefer to be given an example and to make my own mistakes.
 However, I decided to go back to it a couple of months later, when I noticed my fiance was still enjoying the game many months on.